 School of Food Science and Nutrition Undergraduate Admissions

-Studying this accredited degree course can help you to stand out to employers because it assures them that you meet the standards of the food profession.
-Many nutritionist and nutrition-related jobs now require graduate applications to possess AfN Registration.
-Our recent graduates have pursued a range of interesting careers, including in nutritional research, public health promotion, product development, marketing, and humanitarian work related to nutrition and public health.
+Our recent graduates have pursued a range of exciting careers in areas such as nutritional research, public health promotion, product development, marketing and humanitarian work related to nutrition and public health.

 Examples of recent graduate destinations include:

 - Nutrition Associate, Kellogg Company

 - Product Developer & Content Creator, City Dietitians

 - Nutritionist & Field Survey Manager, The United Nations World Food Programme

 Read profiles of our alumni to find out more about where some of our graduates are working.